 I’m older than I look (38 at the last count).
 My hair is out of control.
 I spend an estimated 65% of my time looking for a thing that I just put down and now can’t find.

 I love food and books and films and travel.
 I’m an adventurous cook, an impatient baker and a curious sampler of just about any kind of cuisine or ingredient (though I won’t deny I’ve turned down spider).
 I prefer savoury dishes to sweet, but am helpless in the face of a rhubarb crumble or a crème brûlée.
 I love learning about culinary traditions and processes, cook almost everything from scratch, read recipe books in the bath, and am at my most content pottering around farmers’ markets poking at fruit and veg.
 I’ve come to adore German wine, but am also partial to a local Apfelwein, or a rhubarb spritzer come summer.

-Don’t be misled by the shininess of this site or the images on my Instagram page; I’m a relaxed, chaotic and mildly accident-prone person, so just because I’ve rustled up a half-decent photograph of a plate of food, it doesn’t mean I didn’t create a huge mess (and probably burn myself) making it.
+Don’t be misled by the shininess of this site or the images on my Instagram page; I’m a relaxed and chaotic sort of a person, so just because I’ve rustled up a half-decent photograph of a plate of food, it doesn’t mean I didn’t create a huge mess (and probably burn myself) making it.

 This week, I tried very hard to bake @wednesdaychef's Zimtsterne.
 The first time, a three-year-old boy (mine) enthusiastically added cinnamon to the meringue-in-progress, rendering it an irreparable flat mess.
 The second time, my impatience and imprecision led to a rather unworkable dough.
 So, I made "Zimtschneebällchen" with it instead.
 Aesthetically speaking they may be almost as far from snowballs as they are from stars, but they taste sublime: chewy and almondy with a lovely festive hint of cinnamon, and they're perfect with a mug of hot chocolate.
 Happy 3.
 Advent!